 Registers are managed by the LInK Departments.
-The registers are in the form of a spreadsheet and kept on the School Google Drive, and are Data Protected in line with School Policy.
+The registers are kept on the school drive and are data protected in line with school policy.
 The Leaders of LInK are responsible for maintaining the content.
 All relevant staff are responsible for ensuring that they are familiar with the content and feed the information into their planning, delivery and assessment processes.